awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

   If the subnet role tags aren't explicitly added, the Kubernetes Service controller examines the route table of your cluster VPC subnets to determine if the subnet is private or public\.
 We recommend that you don't rely on this behavior, and instead explicitly add the private or public role tags\.
 The AWS Load Balancer Controller doesn't examine route tables, and requires the private and public tags to be present for successful auto discovery\.

 **Considerations**
-+ The [Amazon EKS VPC CNI plugin](pod-networking.md) can load balance to IP or instance targets\.
-[Alternate compatible CNI plugins](alternate-cni-plugins.md) can only load balance to instance targets\.
++ When using the [Amazon EKS VPC CNI plugin](pod-networking.md), the AWS Load Balancer Controller can load balance to IP or instance targets\.
+When using [Alternate compatible CNI plugins](alternate-cni-plugins.md), the controller can only load balance to instance targets\.
 + The controller provisions NLBs, but not Classic Load Balancers\.
 + The configuration of your load balancer is controlled by annotations that are added to the manifest for your Service\.
 If you want to add tags to the load balancer when or after it's created, add the following annotation in your Service specification\.
-For more information, see [Other ELB annotations](https://kubernetes.io/docs/concepts/services-networking/service/#other-elb-annotations) in the Kubernetes documentation\.
+For more information, see [AWS Resource Tags](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/#aws-resource-tags) in the AWS Load Balancer Controller documentation\.

   ```
   service.beta.kubernetes.io/aws-load-balancer-additional-resource-tags
   ```
-+ You can assign [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the Network Load Balancer by adding the following annotation\.
-Replace the *`example-values`* with the Allocation IDs of your Elastic IP addresses\.
-The number of Allocation IDs must match the number of subnets that are used for the load balancer\.
++ You can assign [Elastic IP addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the NLB by adding the following annotation\.
+Replace the *`example-values`* with the `Allocation IDs` of your Elastic IP addresses\.
+The number of `Allocation IDs` must match the number of subnets that are used for the load balancer\.
+For more information, see the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/#eip-allocations) documentation\.

   ```
   service.beta.kubernetes.io/aws-load-balancer-eip-allocations: eipalloc-xxxxxxxxxxxxxxxxx,eipalloc-yyyyyyyyyyyyyyyyy
   ```
 + Amazon EKS adds one inbound rule to the node's security group for client traffic and one rule for each load balancer subnet in the VPC for health checks for each NLB that you create\.
 Deployment of a Service of type `LoadBalancer` can fail if Amazon EKS attempts to create rules that exceed the quota for the maximum number of rules allowed for a security group\.
 For more information, see [Security groups](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups) in Amazon VPC quotas in the Amazon VPC User Guide\.
 Consider the following options to minimize the chances of exceeding the maximum number of rules for a security group:
   + Request an increase in your rules per security group quota\.
 For more information, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the Service Quotas User Guide\.
   + Use IP targets, rather than instance targets\.
 With IP targets, you can share rules for the same target ports\.
 You can manually specify load balancer subnets with an annotation\.
-For more information, see [Annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/annotations/#subnets) on GitHub\.
+For more information, see [Annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/) on GitHub\.
   + Use an Ingress, instead of a Service of type `LoadBalancer`, to send traffic to your Service\.
 The AWS Application Load Balancer requires fewer rules than NLBs\.
 You can share an ALB across multiple Ingresses\.
 For more information, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
   + Deploy your clusters to multiple accounts\.
 + If your Pods run on Windows in an Amazon EKS cluster, a single Service with a load balancer can support up to 64 backend Pods\.
 Each Pod has its own unique IP address\.
 This is a limitation of the Windows OS on the Amazon EC2 nodes\.
 + We recommend only creating new NLBs with the AWS Load Balancer Controller\.
-Attempting to replace existing NLBs created with the Kubernetes in\-tree load\-balancer controller can result in multiple NLBs that might cause application downtime\.
+Attempting to replace existing NLBs created with the legacy `AWS` Cloud Provider controller can result in multiple NLBs that might cause application downtime\.

 ## Create a network load balancer<a name="network-load-balancer"></a>